AU Optronics fined $500 million in U.S. for price fixing

-TAIPEI/SAN FRANCISCO (Reuters) - Taiwan-based AU Optronics Corp was fined $500 million by a U.S. judge for price fixing in the market for liquid crystal display panels, but the company’s shares jumped as much as 5 percent early on Friday amid relief the fine wasn’t larger.
+SAN FRANCISCO (Reuters) - AU Optronics Corp (2409.TW) of Taiwan was fined $500 million by a U.S. judge on Thursday for criminal price fixing in the market for liquid crystal display panels.

-U.S. District Judge Susan Illston in San Francisco also handed down three-year prison sentences to two individual defendants on Thursday.
+U.S. District Judge Susan Illston in San Francisco also handed down prison sentences of three years apiece to two individual defendants.

 A jury convicted the company and two AU executives, Hsuan-Bin Chen, 60, and Hui Hsiung, 58, in March.
 Former AU Chief Executive L.J.
 Chen, who remains a top executive at the company, was acquitted at the trial.

 AU was charged as part of an investigation into an alleged price-fixing cartel between 1999 and 2006.
-Several other companies, including LG Electronics Inc, have pleaded guilty in the LCD probe.
+Several other companies, including LG Electronics Inc (066570.KS), have pleaded guilty in the LCD probe.

 U.S. prosecutors had accused company executives of meeting more than 60 times at luxury hotels to fix prices of LCD panels, saying the conspiracy cost the U.S. economy billions of dollars.

 Criminal trials against publicly traded companies are rare, and AU has said it would appeal its conviction.
-At the trial, AU’s lawyers asserted that the company “competed fiercely” and that the mere exchange of information between companies was not illegal.
+At trial, AU’s lawyers argued that the company “competed fiercely” and the mere exchange of information between companies was not illegal.

-AU, which has a market capitalization of about $3.3 billion, had argued it should be fined no more than $285 million.
+AU, one of Taiwan’s largest companies, had argued it should be fined no more than $285 million.
 U.S. antitrust prosecutors had sought $1 billion.

-On Friday, AU shares jumped as much as 5 percent, versus a broader market’s 0.49 percent gain, because the fine was less than some investors had expected.

-The Taiwanese company said in a statement that it will make an extra provision of $223 million this quarter.

 “This was a documented, far-reaching, clearly illegal conspiracy to fix pricing,” Judge Illston said at Thursday’s hearing.
 She said she took into consideration fines imposed on other companies in the investigation, and the fact that AU had already incurred heavy costs in money and time for this trial.